RoboCupatHomeSim/interactive-cleanup-unity/README.md

 SIGVerse window will be opened.
 3. Type the IP address of ROS to "Rosbridge IP" in SIGVerse window.

-## How to Execute Interactive Cleanup Program
+## How to Execute Interactive Cleanup

 Please start the ROS side application beforehand.
 See [interactive-cleanup-ros](https://github.com/RoboCupatHomeSim/interactive-cleanup-ros) for an example application.